All you should know about Cryptojacking – the new cyber threat

 This type of cryptojacking attack takes place directly within a web browser.
 Attackers use IT infrastructure to mine for cryptocurrency.
-With the use of a programming language, hackers create a cryptomining script, which is then embedded onto numerous websites.
+With a programming language, hackers create a crypto mining script, which is then embedded onto numerous websites.

-A file-based cryptojacking attack takes place when malware is downloaded, and an executable file is run on a computer network.
-This malware then spreads a cryptomining script throughout the infrastructure of the computer network.
-This is the most common way through which cryptojacking attacks occur.
+A file-based cryptojacking attack is one of the most common ways through which cryptojacking attacks occur.
+It takes place when malware is downloaded, and an executable file is run on a computer network.
+This malware then spreads a crypto mining script throughout the infrastructure of the computer network.

-A cloud cryptojacking attack takes place when a cybercriminal uses it to search through an organization’s files and code to find the API keys, using which they can access their cloud services.
-Once they gain access, hackers siphon unlimited CPU resources for cryptomining.
+A cloud cryptojacking attack takes place when a cybercriminal uses the cloud services to search through an organization’s files and code to find the API keys.
+Once the hackers gain access, they siphon unlimited CPU resources for crypto mining.

 How to Detect Cryptojacking?

-It is essential for organizations to stay alert against a potential cryptojacking threat that can affect their operations and compromise their computer systems.
-Users can detect a cryptojacking threat by keeping in mind the following steps:
+Cybercriminals infect random computer systems with hidden cryptocurrency miners, damaging computers.
+Thus, organizations need to stay alert to potential cryptojacking threats that can affect operations and compromise their computer systems.
+Users can detect a cryptojacking threat by following these steps:

-- Be aware of a decrease in performance in your computing device.
+- Being aware of a decrease in performance of the computing device

-- Watch out for overheating of devices and running fans that are meant for cooling the same.
+- Watching out for overheating of devices and running of fans

-- Monitor computer systems for an increase in CPU usage (this can be a red flag).
+- Monitoring computer systems for CPU usage (this can be a red flag)

 Ransomware vs Cryptojacking

-While ransomware attacks can be complicated, it involves patience, research, and planning for the malware to develop and deploy itself.
-On the other hand, a cryptojacking attack can be less complicated as it takes less time to initiate.
+While ransomware attacks are complicated, involving research, and planning to develop and deploy the malware, a cryptojacking attack can be less complex as it takes less time to initiate.

-EC-Council University is an American university offering accredited, online Bachelor of Science in Cyber Security, Master of Science in Cyber Security degrees and Graduate Certificate Programs (GCPs) in Cyber Security.
+ECCU is an American-accredited university offering 100% online Bachelor of Science in Cyber Security, Master of Science in Cyber Security degrees with industry certifications embedded into their programs.
+ECCU also offers Graduate Certificate Programs (GCPs) in Cyber Security.